ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

 (.venv) $ git clone https://github.com/getpelican/pelican-plugins.git
 ```

-Now, add the path of the plugins in `pelicanconf.py` in the similar way as before by adding the following lines:
+Now, add the path of the plugins in `pelicanconf.py` in a similar way as before by adding the following lines:

     PLUGIN_PATHS = ['./pelican-plugins']

-Also add the a line specifying a list of plugins required in your theme.
+Also, add a line specifying a list of plugins required in your theme.
 You can view the name of plugins required in
 the repository of the theme.

     PLUGINS = ['sitemap', 'post_stats', 'feed_summary']